dscmbm/StudyPods-v3.0/SP0324/Readme.md

 Person2<br>
 Person3<br>
 Person4<br>
-Person5

 ### Mentor

 Mentor1

-## Daily Logs
+## Weekly/Monthly Logs

-Daily Logs is an important activity planned by DSC MBM to motivate participants to note their progress and prepare the log for future generation to plan accordingly.
+Weekly Logs is an important activity planned by DSC MBM to motivate participants to note their progress and prepare the log for future generation to plan accordingly.

 ### Format